fakeharxy/CV/README.md

 ## Paul Harker

-Technical Writer and part-time coder.
-Seven years experience writing customer-facing software documentation and developer-facing API and integration guides, and now about a year coding in Ruby, Rails, Javascript, HTML and CSS.
+Technical Writer, Help-System Designer and part-time coder.
+Eight years experience writing customer-facing software documentation and developer-facing API / integration guides, and now about a year coding with Ruby, Rails, Javascript, HTML and CSS, with a little bit of React around the edges.

 ## Achievements

 - Created, from scratch, many help systems using a variety of Technical Writing packages.
+- Written many, many technical Campaign Briefs, Doc Specs, API Guides, Help Systems/Servers, HTML helps etc. etc.
 - Been part of teams that have completely redesigned existing help systems to focus on user-engagement, multiple outputs or converting to DITA methodologies.
 - Completed [Makers Academy](http://www.makersacademy.com), an intensive 12 week coding course that allows people without a coding background to get to the stage where they can test-drive the development of web apps.
 - Code Club: having completed the course above, I was utilised by North Highland to run monthly code meetups for non-technical staff, to give them insight into their developers' workflow.